 Pakistan’s recent history is testament to the fact that the consequences of state officials singling individuals out for blasphemy are dangerous.

 In 2017, Islamabad High Court (IHC) ordered the government to act against blasphemy on social media and sought blockade of online platforms hosting blasphemous content.
-5 social media bloggers critical of state’s policies, who went mysteriously missing at the time, were accused of online blasphemy.
+Five social media bloggers critical of state’s policies, who went mysteriously missing at the time, were accused of online blasphemy.
 The then Interior Minister Chaudhry Nisar suggested that the missing bloggers were involved in blasphemy on social media and hinted that they might be tried under the blasphemy law.
-The FIA at the time began sending out public messages asking people to report blasphemous content on social media.
-And these public announcements by the state encouraging citizens to make use of the blasphemy law created a conducive environment for mob violence against those accused of blasphemy.
-As an apparent consequence of the drive, 22-year-old Mardan university student Mashal Khan was lynched to death by fellow students over false allegations of posting blasphemous material on social media.
+Further, the FIA had then begun sending out public messages asking people to report blasphemous content on social media.
+And these public announcements by the state encouraging citizens to make use of the blasphemy law enabled mob violence against those accused of blasphemy.
+As an apparent consequence of the drive, 22-year-old Mardan university student Mashal Khan was mercilessly tortured to death by his fellow students over false allegations of posting blasphemous material on social media.

 Therefore, Punjab’s MPAs who are eager to set up a Saudi Arabia-like mechanism to teach blasphemers a lesson should be mindful of the dangerous results the move may have.
 Senate committee members would also do well to realize that their job is to oversee the state of law and order in the country and not to stir up public emotions over a sensitive matter.